GENERAL TRAINING TIPS FROM THE OAK :

 * USE HEAVY WEIGHTS FOR LOW REPS

-For Arnold, choosing the right load was just as important as selecting the right exercise.
-After all, 8 reps of squats with 365 pounds taken to failure elicits a far better muscle-building stimulus than a set of 95 pounds for 40 reps.
+the right exercise.
+After all, 8 reps of squats with 365 pounds taken to

 "Start with a few warm-ups [not taken to muscle failure] and pyramid the weight up from one set to the next, decreasing the reps and going to failure," Arnold wrote.
 "Usually, I'll have someone stand by to give me just a little bit of help past a sticking point or cheat the weight up just a little [once I've reached muscle failure]."